 The Hasselblad X1D-50c is a mirrorless interchangeable lens camera that was announced in June 2016 and is equipped with a medium format sensor.
 It offers a resolution of 51.3 megapixel.

-The Hasselblad X1D has a Camera Elo of 2606.
+Is the Hasselblad X1D a good camera?
+The X1D has a Camera Elo of 2632.
 This rating puts the X1D among the top 30 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (medium format cameras), the X1D ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 4-star performance rating.
+In terms of its sensor size category (medium format cameras), the X1D ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|

 |Electronic viewfinder (2360k dots)|

 |2.3 shutter flaps per second|

 |150 x 98 x 71 mm, 725 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 Body comparison with a credit card